- 100% organic cotton - extra spun

 The organic cotton originates from Turkey and is spun in Italy

-Short sleeved polo shirt knitted in single jersey with collar in double pique stitch (milano stitch).
+Long sleeved polo shirt knitted in single jersey with collar in double pique stitch (milano stitch).
 The shirt has a regular fit and a front placket with three button closure.
-The short sleeves have ribbed edges and the hem is folded and comes with small side slits.
+The sleeves have ribbed edges and the hem is folded and comes with small side slits.
 The Polo is tightly knitted on a 12 gauge flat knitting machine with 1 thread extra spun organic cotton.
 The fully-fashioned knitted parts are linked together for proper even edges and fine inner seams.
 All assemblies are reinforced with bar tacks to ensure durability.
 This Polo is knitted in a light quality.
 The buttons are in corozo - a nut from the tagua plant.

 Our signature yarn is made from mulesing-free, 100% pure new wool sourced in Patagonia and Uruguay.
 The wool fibres are collected, carefully cleansed, then worsted to remove short fibres.
 We give the yarn an extra spin during the spinning process to create a denser, more durable yarn that is far less likely to pill.